Showmax/showmax-nginx-sso-cookie-auth/README.md

-# ShowMax SSO cookie nginx module
+# Showmax SSO cookie nginx module

 This is a LUA module for `nginx` which will verify authentication cookie presented in requests.
 If cookie is missing or is invalid, it will send a redirect to SSO (single-sign-on) service.
 It is available as Debian package in our repository as `showmax-nginx-sso-cookie-auth`.